 There is something more to be said.
 Something that places processual approaches in a certain position of conceptual advantage.
 They offer a very plausible way of understanding why internal realism, or realism without capital letters, may be the more adequate position to follow.
-Let us finish our reflection with this point.

-The adequate reason for internal realism would not be that all reality is some kind of human construction, or something like that.
-This is clearly a relativist claim.
-But, we can resist relativism.
-Moreover, we do not need to adopt it.
-Relativism is not the only way to assume internal realism.

-We can assume internal realism simply because our knowledge of reality has a highly interactive and temporal nature.
-We can assume it because knowledge is not a state but a process, and a very complex one.
-About that, see (Liz and Vázquez, 2015).
+Internal realism would not be an adequate position because all reality is some kind of human construction, or something like that.
+This is a post-modern, relativist claim.
+But we can resist relativism again.
+Relativism is not the only way to adopt an internal realism.
+We can adopt it because our knowledge of reality has a highly interactive and temporal nature.
+We can adopt it because knowledge is not a state but a process, and a very complex one.
+(About that, see Liz and Vázquez, 2015.)

-Among the conditions in which the behavior of a system is generated, SD pays a very special attention to the behavior produced through the mental models, decisions, and consequent actions, of the agents involved in the real systems that are modeled.
+Among the conditions in which the behavior of a system is generated, SD pays a very special attention to the behavior produced through the mental models, decisions, and consequent actions, of the agents involved in the systems that are modeled.
 In these cases, the reality of the systems is dependent on some subjects.
 Moreover, the ultimate reality would be the complex net of relationships between the systems and the agents.

-A systemic approach makes pressure about the need to take epistemological decisions about the "objective" and "subjective" character of the structures postulated in the models.
-In contrast, a process approach avoid that anxiety.

-There is no need to take epistemological or methodological decisions about the realistic or non-realistic attitudes that we must adopt with respect to SD models.
+A systemic approach makes pressure about the need to take epistemological decisions about the objective or non-objective character of the structures postulated in the models.
+A process approach avoid that anxiety.
+There is no urgent need to take epistemological or methodological decisions about the realistic or non-realistic attitudes that we have to adopt with respect to SD models.
 The lemma would be: Let things go!
 Perhaps, this is the best conceptual contribution of process philosophy to SD.